ImmanuelEgboche/Mindweaver/Project1/README.md

 # File Creation Assessment
 ### Task
 As directed by Company Lockers Pvt.
-Ltd. I have created a prototype which  Youâ€™re asked to develop a prototype of the application.
-The prototype of the application will be then presented to the relevant stakeholders for the budget approval.
+Ltd. I have created a prototype which  allows users to add, create, search and delete files of their choosing.
+This CLI application allows users to keep track of files they already have made whilst allowing them to create more.

 ## Installation & usage
 ### Installation